luyadev/luya/docs/guide/app-jsonld.md

-## JsonLd
+## JSON-LD

 Modern web applications needs to provide the websites informations in structure way for search engines, therefore you can use {{luya\web\JsonLd}}.
 The inheritation and full documentation about the schema itself is available under http://schema.org.

 ## Basic usage

-Every JsonLd property starts within a given type like `Person` the base of every type is `Thing`.
+Every JSON-LD property starts within a given type like `Person` the base of every type is `Thing`.
 The following list highlights the most common used types:

 |Name|Usage
 |----|-----